aryshaa/CSC680_Final_Project_2022/README.md

 Application Features -
 Daily Task Reminder App

 Take Notes - You can add title and description in the text field and then save it.

 Save Button - Save button help you save your tasks that you write.

 Alarm function - While adding task you can add reminder button and there will a option of time and date.
-This will tell you when is your task due
+This will tell you when is your task due.

 Time and Date - Select time and date while add tasks.

 Add button - Click Add button to save your task.

 Search Button - You can search any tasks.

 Delete Button - Delete button helps you remove any task that you don't like or want.

 Also make future reminders for any tasks you add.